 On the second day of class, the weather was rainy and windy.
 It was typically a day I would spend sitting on the couch watching a Lord of the Rings marathon and eating junk food.
 However, after signing the attendance rooster we listened to the presenter as he discussed Understanding Patent Specifications.
 We had a midday lunch break before the afternoon session began.
 I went to a great Indian restaurant nearby and had a chicken curry dish.
 Again, I wish I had taken a picture of both the name of the restaurant and the dish.
 A different presenter took over the afternoon session and presented on the Basics of Patent Information Search.

-Lastly, the director of the program, called us, one by one up to the front of the room and we presented an embellished dark blue horizontal folder with our Oasis completion certificate.
+Lastly, the director of the program, called us, one by one up to the front of the class and we were presented an embellished dark blue horizontal folder with our Oasis 1 completion certificate.

 Overall, the class was very informative for any foreigners who wish to start a small business in South Korea.
-I enjoyed the free lunch provided during the weekend sessions, however, the best part of attending any informational event was being able to network with fellow entrepreneurs.
+I enjoyed the free lunch provided during the weekend sessions, however, the best part of attending the training was being able to network with fellow entrepreneurs.

 Patents and Trademarks Information:

 Have you started a small business overseas, or in South Korea?
 Would love to hear your thoughts on this incredible journey in the comments down below.